fastruby/RFCs/2020-12-15-environment-variables-maintenance.md

 Cons:
 - It will take some time to get things right and it then needs to be maintained

+### Custom script / initializer

+Instead of using a custom gem we could create a custom script to have in the initializers to check the ENV variables.

+Pros:
+- No external gem dependency
+- Full control of what it supports

+Cons:
+- It will take some time to get things right and it then needs to be maintained
+- If we need to update the script we would need to go over all the projects using it and copy/paste the fixes

 ## What these gems don't do